Lowry02/Computer-Vision/Report.md

 \end{bmatrix}
 $$

-  -SVD Solver:  It uses Singular Value Decomposition to solve the system.
+- SVD Solver:  It uses Singular Value Decomposition to solve the system.
 The homography parameters are found in the last row of the V matrix (the right-singular vector associated with the smallest singular value).
-  -Output: The resulting 9-element vector is reshaped into the final 3x3 Homography matrix.
+- Output: The resulting 9-element vector is reshaped into the final 3x3 Homography matrix.